mongodb/specifications/source/retryable-writes/retryable-writes.rst

      * values will be derived from the implicit or explicit session object. */ retryableCommand = addTransactionIdToCommand(command, session);

-    /* NetworkException and NotMasterException are both retryable errors.
-If
+    /* If the error has a RetryableWriteError label, remember the exception,
-     * caught, remember the exception, update SDAM accordingly, and proceed with
-     * retrying the operation.
+     * update SDAM accordingly, and proceed with retrying the operation.
      *
      * IllegalOperation (code 20) with errmsg starting with "Transaction
      * numbers" MUST be re-raised with an actionable error message. */